 Will there be classes available when I attend Orientation?

 There will be a wide variety of classes available when you attend your Orientation session, even if you attend the last session.
 Every student who attends an Orientation session will leave with a full schedule of at least 12 credits.
-However, it is important to note, you will have a wider selection of courses to choose from in the beginning of June than those who attend later in the month.
+However, it is important to note, you will have a wider selection of courses to choose from at the beginning of June than those who attend later in the month.
 Orientation dates are assigned on a first come, first serve basis, so register for a session as soon as possible!

 What’s the best way to get around campus?

 The EPTA system is free for all students.
 EPTA has convenient schedules, several stops on campus.
 For schedules and more information feel free to visit this links http://www.shepherd.edu/epta.